AI-EFFECT/AI-Verification/docs/tutorials/lp_proxy.md

 ```

+> [NOTE]
-> [!NOTE]: This script generates the following physics definition file for you, and places it in the correct folder.
+> This script generates the following physics definition file for you, and places it in the correct folder.

 <details>
 <summary>🔍 View Pyomo Model Definition (Python Example)</summary>